Script-Hero/ElectricalEngineeringObsidianVault/Computer Architecture/Forwarding Unit and Stalls.md

 # Rules for Detecting Hazards (Forwarding Unit)
 If we can take the data from any pipeline register and deliver it to the ALU, we can forward the correct data.
 We do this by adding additional multiplexors.

-This forwarding control will be in the EX stage, because that is where the ALU forwarding multiplexors are found.
+This forwarding [[Control]] will be in the EX stage, because that is where the ALU forwarding multiplexors are found.
 Therefore we must pass the operand register numbers from ID via ID/EX to check the rules for a hazard.
 Before this, Rn and Rm were not included in ID/EX.

 ![[forwarding_unit_datapath.png]]
 ![[detect_data_hazards.png]]